MicrosoftDocs/dynamics-365-ai/ai-docs/sales/premium-auto-capture.md

 ## Manage activity suggestions on the timeline

 When you open the record for an entity, the timeline displays the activity suggestions, such as emails and meetings, that are available for the record.
-Based on the communication captured from your Microsoft Exchange<!--note from editor: Should this be "Exchange data," "Exchange account," or "Outlook data"?
-Or a combination of them?-->, these suggestions will be visible only to you.
+Based on the communication captured from your Exchange data, these suggestions will be visible only to you.
 The suggestions are available for you to review and save for other users to view.
 You can also dismiss or edit the suggestions, to make sure you capture the right information in the right place.

 > [!div class="mx-imgBorder"]
 > ![Auto capture suggestions](media/auto-capture-premium-activity-suggestions.png "Auto capture suggestions")